The Civil Rights Cases

 “That all persons within the jurisdiction of the United States shall be entitled to the full and equal enjoyment of the accommodations, advantages, facilities, and privileges of inns, public conveyances on land or water, theaters, and other places of public amusement; subject only to the conditions and limitations established by law, and applicable alike to citizens of every race and color, regardless of any previous condition of servitude.”

 While privately owned, the businesses impacted by the law acted as public utilities and functioned for the benefit of the public, thus subjecting them to regulation.
-In five separate cases, Black plaintiffs sued private businesses for refusing to serve them on the basis of their race.
+In five separate cases, black plaintiffs sued private businesses for refusing to serve them on the basis of their race.
 These cases were consolidated for a single judgment from the U.S. Supreme Court.

 8 - 1 decision